Prediction: Prophecy

 Predictions have often been made, from antiquity until the present, by using paranormal or supernatural means such as prophecy or by observing omens.
 Methods including water divining, astrology, numerology, fortune telling, interpretation of dreams, and many other forms of divination, have been used for millennia to attempt to predict the future.
 These means of prediction have not been proven by scientific experiments.

 In literature, vision and prophecy are literary devices used to present a possible timeline of future events.
 They can be distinguished by vision referring to what an individual sees happen.
 The book of Revelation, in the New Testament, thus uses vision as a literary device in this regard.
 It is also prophecy or prophetic literature when it is related by an individual in a sermon or other public forum.

 Divination is the attempt to gain insight into a question or situation by way of an occultic standardized process or ritual.
 It is an integral part of witchcraft and has been used in various forms for thousands of years.
-Diviners ascertain their interpretations of how a querent should proceed by reading signs, events, or omens, or through alleged contact with a supernatural agency, most often describe as an angel or a god though viewed by Christians and Jews as a fallen angel or demon.
+Diviners ascertain their interpretations of how a querent should proceed by reading signs, events, or omens, or through alleged contact with a supernatural agency, most often described as an angel or a god though viewed by Christians and Jews as a fallen angel or demon.

+Artificial intelligence in astrology

+In the 21st century, astrology has increasingly intersected with artificial intelligence (AI) and machine learning.